-The Council, which is an advisory body, has the task of supporting the agencies responsible for official statistics on matters of principle concerning the accessibility, quality and usefulness of the statistics, as well as on issues of facilitating data provision.
-The Council shall prepare an annual report on official statistics, compile an annual publishing plan and maintain a register of the statistical agencies and their products.
+The Council for the Official Statistics, which is regulated by the directive of Statistics Sweden, is tasked with supporting the agencies responsible for statistics in matters of principle on the accessibility, quality and usefulness of the official statistics, as well as regarding issues of facilitating data provision.

+The Council shall prepare an annual report on the official statistics, compile an annual publishing plan, and maintain a register of the statistical agencies and their products.
 The Council shall also work for cooperation between the statistical agencies, and develop and administer a statistics network.